Karash double loop

 Karash double loop is a common name for a knot forming two loops.
 This knot has been a known variant of the Bowline on a bight per the International Guild of Knot Tyers, referred to as bowline twist or twisted collar bowline on a bight.
 The knot is also referred to as nœud de fusion in French references and sometimes called Fusion knot in English.

 The name Karash double loop was introduced by Mike Karash, who re-invented the knot to create makeshift harnesses for rescue operations and popularized it among rescue workers.

 Applications

 The knot is used for vertical caving using the single rope technique, particularly by French cavers.
 It is advertised by the French Federation of Speleology as a safe alternative to the bowline on a bight.
-Compared to the traditional bunnyears variant of the figure of eight, its loops remain open under load allowing to clip and unclip carabiners in the loops more easily.
+Compared to the traditional double loop variant of the figure of eight, its loops remain open under load allowing to clip and unclip carabiners in the loops more easily.

 The knot is also popular to create a makeshift harness in rescue operations.
 The two loops are used as leg loops to sit in.
 The knot can be further improved by adding two bowlines around a person's body to create a three-point harness.